RWTH-EBC/CrafTiMod/README.md

 The realization times will be presented in an open access peer-reviewed paper.
 Until its publication the realization times should be cited in the following way:

 <i>	Richarz, J.; Fuchs, N.; Zurke, J.; Imberg, J.; Datsko, T.; Hering, D.; Müller, D..
-Craftworker's realization times for energetic modernization measures of existing buildings.
+Realization times of energetic modernization measures for buildings based on interviews with craftworkers.
 Aachen: Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University, 2023. https://github.com/RWTH-EBC/CrafTiMod

 ## License & copyright